‘Playboy’ Princess Sarah Harris Flashes Her Booty During Bikini Bike Ride In Bora Bora

 Sarah Harris recently returned from a vacation to Bali, but she’s already looking to leave New Zealand again.
-This time the Playboy model tells her over 2.2 million Instagram followers that she wants to travel back to Bora Bora.
+This time the Playboy model told her over 2.2 million Instagram followers that she wants to travel back to Bora Bora.

 In her most recent photo update, Sarah shared a throwback picture of herself rocking a pair of tiny white thong bikini bottoms and a skimpy striped crop top that fell off of her shoulders as she rode a bike around Bora Bora.

 Sarah’s gorgeous face is hidden from the camera as she flaunted her curvy booty, long, lean legs, toned arms, and tiny waist with her backside facing the lens.
-Her long, blonde hair was parted down the center and styled in sleek, straight strands that cascaded down her back.
+Her long, blond hair was parted down the center and styled in sleek, straight strands that cascaded down her back.

-In the background of the stunning photo, a gorgeous ocean scene, cabanas, and a bright blue sky with white, fluffy clouds.
+In the background of the stunning photo was a gorgeous ocean scene, with cabanas, and a bright blue sky with white, fluffy clouds.
 The model’s cheeky new snap definitely caught the attention of fans, who clicked the like button over 6,000 times and posted more than 120 comments on the racy post.

 “OMG…wow!
-Amazing as always!” one of Sarah’s Instagram followers wrote in the comment section of the post.
+Amazing as always!” one of Sarah’s Instagram followers wrote in the comments section of the post.

 “Gorgeous,” another adoring fan stated.